Does my business qualify as an ESIC

 Will You Deal With Sophisticated Vs. Unsophisticated Investors?

 ESIC investors can be either sophisticated or unsophisticated, determined by requirements outlined under the Corporations Act 2001.
-While the tax offset for sophisticated investors is capped at $200,000 per year, their investment in ESIC companies is not limited.
-However, unsophisticated investors are restricted by a cap of $50,000 across all ESIC investments, with a maximum income tax offset of $10,000.
+While the tax offset for sophisticated investors is capped at $200,000 per year, their total share value investment in ESIC companies is not limited.
+However, unsophisticated investors are restricted by a share value cap of $50,000 across all ESIC investments in any given financial year, with a maximum income tax offset of $10,000.

 Will You Consider Employee Share Schemes for the ESIC Tax Offset?